curl/everything-curl/http-postvspost.md

 formpost](http-multipart.md), and in your typical command lines you do them with `-d` or `-F`.

-But when do you use which of them?
+When do you use which of them?

 As described in the chapters mentioned above, both these options send the specified data to the server.
 The difference is in how the data is